ku-sldg/plih/_ids/3-Adding-Booleans-Redux.md

                            (if c' then (eval env t) else (eval env e)) }
 {% endhighlight %}

-Interestingly, `eval` will only retiurn `Nothing` when variable lookup fails.  `Nothing` doesn't even appear directly in the code.
+Interestingly, `eval` will only return `Nothing` when variable lookup fails.  `Nothing` doesn't even appear directly in the code.
 Even more interesting is type checking will assure that all variables are bound and `lookup` will never retrn `Nothing`.
 We use the monad simply for